-Actively Moving Forward (AMF) chapters are intended to complement, not replace, other grief support offerings on campus and it is NOT a counseling group.
-Other services on campus may include campus counseling, campus ministry, residential life, student life, and faculty and administration.
-In fact, AMF Campus Chapters work extensively with these campus resources, refer students reciprocally, and promote them with the “student voice.”
+Actively Moving Forward (AMF) chapters complement, not replace, other grief support offerings on campus, and it is NOT a counseling/therapy group.
+Other campus services may include program through campus counseling, campus ministry, residential life, student life, and faculty and administration.
+AMF Campus Chapters strive to work closely with these campus resources, refer students reciprocally, and promote them with the “student voice.”

-Starting a chapter of AMF can be a very rewarding experience.
-Not only will you create a peer-support environment for grieving students on your campus, you’ll develop relationships and skills that will last long after your college years.
+Starting a chapter of AMF can be a gratifying experience.
+Not only will you create a peer-support environment for grieving students on your campus, but you’ll also develop relationships and skills that will last long after your college years.

 We’ll walk you through these steps and provide a wealth of how-to materials and resources as you move forward.
-Plus, you’ll become connected with other student leaders around the country who have successfully established their own chapters.
-Click here to communicate your interest and provide us with the information we need to get you started.
+Plus, you’ll become connected with other student leaders around the country who have successfully established their chapters.